Can I Recycle My Dishwasher?

 Since prices for materials change so frequently, and since the size and make-up varies, there’s not an exact price that you can expect to receive.
 However, you can bring it into Cohen today to get a competitive offer for any valuable materials present.

-By recycling your dishwasher, you’re taking steps to reduce your carbon footprint, preventing the deterioration of the ozone layer, and promoting a healthier environment for us all.
+Through dishwasher recycling, you’re taking steps to reduce your carbon footprint, preventing the deterioration of the ozone layer, and promoting a healthier environment for us all.